Sary2009/stm32f10xx_freertos_cpp_demo/README.md

 Support ctrl+l to clean terminal screen.

-type "help" see all command help information
+Type "help" see all command help information, and you can run each command.

 >help